Shropshire Council

 Our Housing Enforcement Team is committed to improving standards in private rented sector housing, ensuring rented accommodation is well managed, properly maintained, safe and habitable.
 They also licence houses in multiple occupancies and work with owners to bring empty homes back into use.

-The private rented sector plays an important role in the County’s housing market.
-We share the Government’s desire to support good landlords and agents who provide decent well-maintained homes.
+The private rented sector plays an important role in the county’s housing market.
+We share the government’s desire to support good landlords and agents who provide decent well-maintained homes.
 We also support cracking down on unscrupulous landlords who are flouting the law and seeking profit from their noncompliance.

 We are keen to strike the right balance on regulations in order to avoid stifling investment in this sector.
 A small number of rogue or criminal landlords knowingly rent out unsafe and substandard accommodation.
-We are as a Council are determined to create a level playing field for all landlords by dealing robustly with criminal, rogue and irresponsible landlords.
+We are as a council are determined to create a level playing field for all landlords by dealing robustly with criminal, rogue and irresponsible landlords.

 Cabinet approved the original Private Rented Sector Housing Enforcement Policy in July 2019.
-This Policy was brought into effect in order to reflect a range of new powers that were given to the Council under the Housing and Planning Act 2016.
+This Policy was brought into effect in order to reflect a range of new powers that were given to the council under the Housing and Planning Act 2016.
 This included, amongst others, the power to impose civil (financial) penalties of up to £30,000 as an alternative to prosecution.
 The new powers were and continue to be aimed at tackling the small number of criminals, rogue and irresponsible landlords.
 If we believe that it has a reasonable prospect of a conviction in a particular case, it will always consider a civil penalty in the first instance.

 Our revised Private Rented Sector Housing Enforcement Policy was approved in July 2022 and extended the use of civil financial penalties, specifically in relation to The Electrical Safety Standards in the Private Rented Sector (England) Regulations and The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015.